rafaelfcardoso/kairo-api/src/mcp/README.md

 Currently supported resource types:

 - `task` - Tasks in the system with properties like title, description, status, etc.
+- `tag` - Tags that can be applied to tasks, with properties like name, color, and goal status.

 ## Authentication